Masks and Face Coverings

 - Click here for instructions on sewing your own face covering or making one from an old tshirt or bandana.

-- Do NOT use surgical masks or N95s.
-These won’t do you any good without proper fit and training, and they should be reserved for the people who have that training—nurses, doctors, and first responders.
+- Do not use surgical masks or N95s.
+These should be reserved for the people who have that training—nurses, doctors, and first responders.

-- Face coverings should not be used on children under the age of 2, or anyone who has trouble breathing.
+- Face coverings should not be used on children under the age of 2, anyone who has trouble breathing, or anyone who cannot remove the mask without help.

 How to wear a face covering: